 - Discrete components—not op-amps.
 We only use genuine transistors, resistors, and capacitors.
 Op-amps add noise, coloration, and harshness to a signal.
 Our discrete design delivers ultra-low noise and transparency.

-The net result of the XMAX preamp design is high headroom, low noise, wide dynamic range, extended frequency response, and—most important—musicality and transparency, with smooth highs, solid deep lows, and everything in between.
+The net result of the XMAX preamp design is high headroom, low noise, wide dynamic range, extended frequency response, and—most important—musicality and transparency.

-The FireStudio Project features an internal 18-input software mixer/router that allows you to set up to 5 cue mixes with zero latency.
-You can set up cue mixes in the included Universal Control control-panel software or in our amazing Studio One® Artist DAW software for Mac® and Windows®, which comes bundled free with all of our interfaces.
+The FireStudio Project features an internal 18-input software mixer/router that allows you to set up 10 cue mixes.
+A mix control blends the input signal with the computer playback stream for zero-latency monitoring so you can overdub new tracks without hearing annoying delays.
+You can set up cue mixes in our Universal Control control-panel software or amazing Studio One® Artist DAW software for Mac® and Windows®, both of which are included.

-Universal Control is a powerful, flexible, and easy to use Mac® and Windows® control-panel application for creating mulitple mixes from your input and output signals for each of the FireStudio Project’s output pairs (mains, headphone, and S/PDIF).
+Universal Control is a powerful, flexible, and easy to use Mac and Windows control-panel application for creating mulitple mixes from your input and output signals for each of the FireStudio Mobile’s output pairs (mains, headphone, and S/PDIF).
 This application also allows you to daisy-chain FireStudio-family interfaces.

 Universal Control consists of the Launch window and the Device window.
 In the Launch window, you can set basic parameters such as sample rate, clock source, and buffer size.
-The Device window of the FireStudio Project is the FireStudio Project Mixer.
+The Device window of the FireStudio Mobile is the FireStudio Mobile Mixer.

 The Mixer section of the Universal Control Panel was designed to look and feel like a hardware mixer, so most of the features may already be familiar to you.
 From this mixer, you can create a zero-latency mix for each output and can route playback streams from your host application.

-The FireStudio Project Mixer provides five independent, stereo output mixes: one each for each pair of analog outputs and one more for the S/PDIF out.
+The FireStudio Mobile Mixer provides three independent, stereo output mixes: one each for the mains, headphones, and S/PDIF.
 A virtual output meter to the right of each channel fader displays the post-fader output level of each stereo pair.